KuasaSemi/aquarius-docs/docs/tutorial-extras/pn-junction.md

   <img src="/img/tutorial-extras/pn-junction/image16.png"/>
 </p>

 7. The results of the meshing process can be viewed as below.
+It shows the total number of meshing nodes on which the simulation will be performed.
+As the mesh density increases, the accuracy will increase.
+However, the time taken to simulate will also increase.
 <p align="center">
   <img src="/img/tutorial-extras/pn-junction/image17.png"/>
 </p>